Ruskin School of Art

-The Ruskin School of Art is the Department of Fine Art at the University of Oxford, England.
-It is part of Oxford's Humanities Division.
+The Ruskin School of Art (RSA) is the academic department for fine arts at the Humanities Division at the University of Oxford in Oxford, England, United Kingdom.

 History

 The Ruskin School of Art grew out the Oxford School of Art, which was founded in 1865 and later became Oxford Brookes University.
 It was headed by Alexander Macdonald and housed in the University Galleries (subsequently the Ashmolean Museum of Art and Archaeology).

 In 1869 John Ruskin was appointed Slade Professor of Fine Art at Oxford.
 Critical of the teaching methods at the Oxford School of Art, he set out to found the Ruskin School of Drawing in 1871 in the same, but restructured, premises.
 Macdonald was retained as its Head and became, therefore, the first Ruskin Master until his death in 1921.

 The Slade School of Fine Art relocated to the Ruskin for the duration of the Second World War.

 It was renamed Ruskin School of Drawing and Fine Art in 1945, and later Ruskin School of Art in 2014.
 Ruskin School of Art remained at the Ashmolean until 1975 when it moved to 74 High Street.
 In October 2015, the Ruskin opened a second Fine Art building in East Oxford, at 128 Bullingdon Road, on the site of a former warehouse and annexe.
 Designed by Spratley Studios Architects, the building houses purpose-built art-facilities and studios, and won a RIBA award in 2015.
 The Ruskin now operates across both sites.